sudopluto/learning-how-to-live/young-adult_21_to_45/age-21.md

   - neon genesis evangelion

 - anime
-  - i think i've actually outgrown the medium, anime is now on hiatus
   - best of / essentials
     - watch at least once for direction / animation / music, then read novel / manga version
       - evangelion